jeandonat/Local-AI-Cybersecurity-RAG-Lab/README.md

 ---

-## Repository contents

-- CLI installation and configuration documentation
-- Rationale for architectural decisions
-- Scripts to capture operational evidence:
-  - Installed models
-  - Ollama version
-  - systemd service state
-- Structured directories for future RAG ingestion

-This repository favors **traceability and control** over convenience.

----

-## Architecture

 ### Design principles

 - Native services over containers
 - CLI as the primary interface
 - Tools invoked only when explicitly required
 - No hidden context or silent augmentation
 - Memory operations are explicit and reversible

-### High-level flow
+- Using persistent memory for long term benefits,
+- while maintaining the ability to change model but keeping persistent memory.